dertseha/goconsider/README.md

 `goconsider` is a linter for [Go](https://golang.org) that proposes different words or phrases found in identifier or comments.

-The tool considers comments, and any identifier that is free to be chosen.
+The tool considers comments, filenames, and any identifier that is free to be chosen.
 For example, it will raise an issue for the name of a declared type, but not if the code uses such a type.

 It comes with a default set of phrases to support an inclusive language.